isc-projects/kea/doc/sphinx/arm/hooks-lease-query.rst

 This ``extended-info6-upgrade`` command must be called when:

-- the database schema was upgraded from a previous version.
+- the database schema was upgraded from 2.4.1 or older version.
+  ``extended-info4-upgrade`` can be used when upgrading from 2.3.8 or older version.

 - Bulk Leasequery was not enabled; tables are maintained only when v6 BLQ is enabled.